Damage

 Damage is any change in a thing, often a physical object, that degrades it away from its initial state.
 It can broadly be defined as "changes introduced into a system that adversely affect its current or future performance".
 Damage "does not necessarily imply total loss of system functionality, but rather that the system is no longer operating in its optimal manner".
-Damage to physical objects is "the progressive physical process by which they break", and includes mechanical stress that weakens a structure, even if this is not visible.
+Damage to physical objects is "the progressive physical process by which they break" and includes mechanical stress that weakens a structure, even if this is not visible.
+Efforts undertaken to prevent or ameliorate damage are often referred to as "damage control".